Space heater: Features

 No one type of heater is safer than any other type.
 The risk of fire and burns can vary, depending on model and manufacturer.

 Certifications

-In the United States, Underwriters Laboratories' UL 1278 (for portable electric space heaters) and UL 1042 standards (for portable and fixed baseboard electric heaters) certify heater safety.
+In the United States, Underwriters Laboratories' standards UL 1278 and UL 1042 (respectively for portable electric space heaters and for portable and fixed baseboard electric heaters) address heater safety.
 Although the General Services Administration had Specification W-H-193 for electric space heaters, it was replaced in 1995 by the UL standards.
 Additional information on portable-heater safety may be found at the Department of Energy's Energy Efficiency website.

 Legislation

-New York City law regulates the safety of space heaters.
-Space heaters for sale in the city must have a thermostat to control temperature, an automatic shut-off feature if the heater tips over or overheats, and must be certified and labeled by a nationally approved organization or laboratory.
+New York City law has safety requirements for space heaters.
+Any space heater for sale in the city must have a thermostat and a feature to automatically shut off if the heater tips over or overheats, and it must be certified and labeled by a nationally approved organization or laboratory.

 Efficiency

 The U.S. Environmental Protection Agency has evaluated a number of space heaters, but none have received its Energy Star label.

+Electric space heaters are virtually 100% energy efficient, as they convert 100% of electricity into heat energy.
+However, despite the efficiency, they are typically a less economical method of heating compared to natural gas due to the cost of electricity, or heat pumps which can output equivalent heat with significantly less electricity.